Data Stores

 Currently supported database types include:

-If you decide to use a database other than SQLite you will need to install the database server software and create a database for Certify The Web to use.
+If you decide to use a database other than SQLite you will need to install the database server software and create a database for the app to use.
 We do not provide support for database server installation or configuration.
 You must ensure your database installation is backed up and maintained.

 In all cases you need to setup the initial database schema, users and permissions.
-You will also need to maintain the necessary database schema updates as new versions of Certify The Web are released.
+You will also need to maintain the necessary database schema updates as new versions of the app are released.

 In all cases is you choose to use alternative data store we cannot provide support for any aspects of the database server installation or configuration or troubleshooting.
 You should only adopt database servers you are comfortable with and have the necessary skills to maintain.